Researcher Career development

 - The University’s alignment with the principles of the European Charter for Researchers and Code of Conduct for their Recruitment

-The seven principles of the Concordat to support the career development of researchers are:
+The three principles of the Concordat to support the career development of researchers are:

 About the award

 Ulster University has held this award since January 2013.
 Implementation of the Concordat by individual universities is externally reviewed every four years by a national body.

 Universities holding the award are expected to conduct an internal review every two years, which should demonstrate progress to date and update the action plan based on developments in the University.

 Since the inception of the Concordat to support the career development of researchers in 2008, Ulster University has had a Co-ordinator for the Implementation of the Concordat for the Development of Contract Researchers (CICDR) in place to ensure that the population of contract researchers (CRS) (currently 218 researchers) have a point of contact and to ensure that they have the opportunity to communicate their views and opinions regarding their experience of working at Ulster.

 Working with representatives from People and Culture, Employability and Careers, policy and implementation unit (formerly equality and diversity unit) and the Department for Research & Impact the CICDCR has ensured through both formal and informal monitoring that the various Action Plans linked to Concordat and more recently (since 2012) the HR Research Excellence Award are implemented by the University.

 The main formal mechanism for this monitoring has been through the HR Excellence in Research Implementation Group, which meets on an annual basis.
 In addition to this committee, the University has participated in the CROS survey to enable us to monitor performance in relation to the implementation of the key indicators of the Concordat